oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 ## Add a Custom Scope to Your Authorization Server

-Because we are using the custom scope `mod_custom` in the `@Preauthorize` annotation, you need to add this custom scope to your Okta authorization server.
+Because you are using the custom scope `mod_custom` in the `@Preauthorize` annotation, you need to add this custom scope to your Okta authorization server.
 Run `okta login` and open the resulting URL in your browser.
 Sign in to the Okta Admin Console.
 You may need to click the **Admin** button to get to your dashboard.

 Go to **Security** > **API**.
 Select the **Default** authorization server by clicking on **default** in the table.